CS

 Best premium Chinese car: Zeekr 7X

 Zeekr has exploded in popularity, and the Zeekr 7X is why.
-This mid-size electric SUV undercuts the Tesla Model Y on price while beating it on standard equipment and cabin quality, with up to 615km of WLTP range.
+This mid-size electric SUV undercuts the Tesla Model Y on price while beating it on standard equipment and cabin quality.
 It is the Chinese EV that genuinely feels premium: Nappa leather, real wood, double-layered acoustic glass, an air suspension option, and the kind of interior fit that justifies the badge.
-Performance from the dual-motor flagship is in supercar territory (0–100 in 3.8 seconds).

 The 7X is a Drive Car of the Year finalist in 2026 and the price-to-content ratio is what's driving the buzz.
-Standard equipment includes 21-inch alloys, an 800V electrical architecture (charging from 10–80% in around 13 minutes on a 350kW DC fast charger), 14 speakers, ventilated and heated front and rear seats, and a 36 sq cm panoramic roof.
+Standard equipment includes 21-inch alloys, an 800V electrical architecture, DC charging rated to 420 kW on the Long Range and Performance grades and 450 kW on the RWD, 14 speakers, ventilated and heated front and rear seats, and a panoramic glass roof.
 Read our full Zeekr 7X review or the Zeekr 7X vs Model Y comparison.
-The smaller Zeekr X covers the compact end of the range, and the upcoming Zeekr 9X (~$160k flagship) is what Denza's Z9GT will compete against.
+The smaller Zeekr X covers the compact end from $49,900, the seven-seat Zeekr 009 people mover sits at $135,900 with 620 km, and the Zeekr 9X flagship is confirmed but has no published Australian price yet.

 Best cheap Chinese EV: Geely EX5

-For affordable electric motoring, the Geely EX5 is one of the strongest value propositions on the market.
-From the low-$40k range with a 60.2kWh LFP battery delivering ~430km WLTP, AWD optional on higher trims, and a five-star ANCAP rating, it undercuts most rivals while feeling well-resolved on the road.
+For affordable electric motoring, the Geely EX5 Complete is one of the strongest value propositions on the market.
+At $41,990 with a 68.4 kWh battery delivering 475 km WLTP and a five-star ANCAP rating (2025), it undercuts most rivals while feeling well-resolved on the road.
+Curiously, the dearer Inspire grade at $45,990 does less range, 450 km, on the same battery.
 Geely's parent company experience (it owns Volvo and Polestar) shows in the chassis tune and refinement that's a step above some other Chinese entries.
 See our full Geely EX5 review.

-Other strong cheap-EV contenders: the Chery E5 at around $28,000 is the cheapest electric SUV you can buy in Australia, the BYD Dolphin remains the value champion among electric hatches, and the BYD Atto 2 is the practical compact-SUV pick for the daily commute.
-Among newer entries, the GAC Aion UT is interesting at around $32k with a 60kWh pack.
+Other strong cheap-EV contenders: the Chery E5 Ultimate at $37,990 drive-away (430 km) is one of the cheapest electric SUVs you can buy in Australia, the BYD Dolphin at $29,990 (340 km) remains the value champion among electric hatches, and the BYD Atto 2 at $31,990 (345 km) is the practical compact-SUV pick for the daily commute.
+Among newer entries, the GAC Aion UT is interesting at $31,990 with a 60 kWh pack (44 kWh usable) and 430 km, and the Geely EX2 undercuts everything above at $26,490 for 345 km.

 Geely EX5 electric SUV Australian press image